How Does Your Tongue Work?

 • Palatal lisp: the midsection of the tongue meets far back of the soft palate

-Regardless of the type, speech therapy for children with lisp can considerably reduce your child’s lisp.
+Regardless of the type, speech therapy for children with a lisp can considerably reduce your child’s lisp.

-Our Washington DC speech therapists can help with the various speech disorders, helping to get your tongue to cooperate while you’re speaking.
+Our Washington DC speech therapy clinic can treat these various speech disorders, helping to get yours or your child’s tongue to cooperate while speaking.

-If you or your child has a speech or language, disorder, we can help.
+If you or your child has a speech or language disorder, our experienced team of therapists are here to help.

 District Speech and Language Therapy